 Learn Differently will keep your email address confidential.
 We do not buy or sell email addresses.

 Many links on this site are affiliate links.
 If you click one and make a purchase, a portion of your purchase supports our work.
-Learn Differently LLC provides some pro bono consulting each year.
+Learn Differently LLC provides some pro bono consulting each year, and other consulting on a sliding scale for cases of financial need.
 Thank you for your support.

 Kathy receives no compensation for the vast majority of her reviews.
 When she has received a free sample book or product, she states that in the review.
 She reserves the right not to review materials and in reviews she gives her unbiased opinions.
 She only reviews products and services she believes will be helpful to parents whose children learn differently.